e

 Each winner will be able to choreograph a 20-minute piece for 10 to 20 dancers during a month-long residency at the Ballet of the Bordeaux National Opera or the CCN-Ballet of the Opéra national du Rhin.

-Each Ballet provides between 10 and 20 dancers, a rehearsal studio, the necessary reception staff and takes charge of making the costumes and props and designing the lighting (no scenery... or at least minimal scenery).
+Each ballet provides its own dancers, a rehearsal studio and the necessary staff to welcome the dancers, and takes charge of costume and accessory manufacture, as well as lighting design (no or minimal scenery).

 Each creation will be presented in Bordeaux and in the official season of the CCN/Ballet l'Opéra national du Rhin (Strasbourg, Mulhouse, Colmar) … with the Ballets and their partners covering the costs of the stage sets and the promotion of the evenings.
 In each city, the host Ballet can complete the programme.

-The prize of €15,000 will be awarded to the candidate by the grand jury at the final.
-Thanks to the Caisse des dépôts et consignations.
+A prize of €15,000 will be awarded to the candidate by the grand jury at the finals.

 In partnership with Pass Culture*, a jury of 9 young people aged 18-20 will award the €1,000 prize.